 The Elven View of Excess and Waste

 JP: Something that is very elvish is to find second uses for things.
-We really like to take things and find second uses for them.
 Wasting is something we hate to do, that is an elvish outlook.
-Most of the seelie elves are very non-wasteful so we practice that in everything we do.
+Most of the light elves are very non-wasteful so we practice that in everything we do.

-Say for instance, we had dinner and there was extra bread, soup or whatever else we had that could perish.
+Say, for instance, we had dinner and there was extra bread, soup or whatever else we had that could perish.
 We would take that, bundle it up, and set it out for the poor or someone else that could benefit from our excess until it’s gone.
-We don’t waste like you do here in America.
-You see, sometimes I’ve been popping in and out people’s houses looking at different things, you know?
+We don’t waste as you do here in America.

 NL: People don’t always know where to take their extra food for the hungry.

-JP: Well, if there is a way for it to stay alive, you can store it.
-The freezing thing, you know, I’ve seen this thing that you do with the freezers, that’s fascinating.
+JP: Well, if there is a way for it to stay good, you can store it.
+I’ve seen this thing that you do with the freezers, that’s fascinating.
 If we could do that in Fyn, that would be awesome.
 Maybe we wouldn’t give away as much as before, but then we would be able to use less so we would create less.
 Do you know what I mean?

 NL: Then you wouldn’t have a surplus.

 JP: Right, you don’t want too much of a surplus.
-Even bakers, if they have day old bread, they take it and give it to the poor.
-People in restaurants, if they have too much soup somewhere, they call people at a certain time and say, “okay, at this time, instead of closing, it’s a free for all if there’s anything left.”
+Even bakers, if they have day-old bread, take it and give it to the poor and so do people who have restaurants.
+If they have too much soup, they let people know, “okay, at this time, instead of closing, it’s free for all if there’s anything left.”
 Sometimes people survive that way.

-People make excess, sometimes it’s unavoidable.
-You just really don’t know if this guy over here is going to have extra soup for you today or not but it’s going to be used, that’s how we are, not only with food but other things as well.
-Say the chair broke.
-Well, what’s it made of first of all?
-If its stone maybe it can be fixed.
-If it’s made of wood it can be burned.
-It’s going to create heat or something.
-It would always be used for something.
+People make excess; sometimes it’s unavoidable.
+You really don’t know if this guy over here is going to have extra soup for you today or not but it’s going to be used.
+That’s how we are, not only with food but other things as well.

 NL: So a broken chair wouldn’t end up in a pile of trash.

 JP: Right, there’s very little trash if anything.
-I mean the only trash I can think of would be something like eggshells, but even that could be composted or other animals could eat it.
+I mean the only trash I can think of would be something like eggshells, but even is composted or other animals could eat it.

 NL: Well, what about meat?
 You can’t eat every part of an animal.